Teen Therapy That Works for Your Teen and Your Family

-• Are you feeling confused about how to help your teen with the problems that he/she is facing?
+Are you feeling confused about how to help your teen with the problems that he/she is facing?

-• Is your teen’s behavior worrying you?
+Is your child’s behavior worrying you?

-• Is it sometimes hard to get your teen to even talk to you?
+Is it sometimes hard to get your teen to even talk to you?

 You are not alone in these problems.
 Many families with teenagers struggle in one way or another.
 As parents we have so many questions about what we should do or if what we are already doing is helpful.
 We may even have guilt over how we have handled situations with our children in the past.
 It is easy to become frustrated or angry when we see our children acting in ways that we don’t understand/agree or when our attempts to help are pushed away.
 Even as you are looking for teen counseling, you may also benefit from working through your own thoughts and feelings, so that they do not interfere with your ability to parent.
 But on to your teen…

 Adolescent years are so difficult.
 It is normal for your child to have trouble navigating personal changes, peer pressure, not to mention societal influences.
-And as a parent, it is difficult to watch our child suffering or getting lost in the process.
+And as a parent, it is difficult to watch our teen suffering or getting lost in the process.
 As a result, many teens fall into anxiety or depression with statistics reporting that 1 to 2 of every 10 adolescents are depressed and as many as 1 in every 4 adolescents are affected by anxiety[1].
 This does not have to be where the story ends.

 How will teen counseling look?